 The Galapagos Islands lie in the Pacific Ocean 1,000km from the Ecuador mainland.
 The 19 islands and surrounding marine reserve are a UNESCO World Heritage Site and Biosphere Reserve.
 Cruising is therefore the best way to become acquainted with the islands.
 All the cruises offer a variety of activities including kayaking, snorkeling, swimming and excursions led by naturalist guides.
 The islands are a melting pot for wildlife enthusiasts offering many opportunities to walk amongst sea lions, land iguanas, giant tortoises, blue footed boobies, frigate birds and penguins.
 The weather from January to June is typically warmer but with some rain, July to December is cooler and drier.
 There are so many variations in Galapagos cruise itineraries, with each group of islands offering unique experiences.

-Argentina is situated between the Andes in the west and the Atlantic Ocean to the east.
+Between the Andes in the west and the Atlantic Ocean to the east, lies Argentina.
 There is so much diversity on offer including the natural wonders of Iguazu Falls, the majestic glaciers in Patagonia, the lunar landscapes of Salta, the vineyards of Mendoza and the blue lakes and snow-capped mountains of the lakes district.
 Learn to dance the Tango, trek through the Patagonia steppes, or stay on an estancia and live the life of a gaucho on horseback.

 Nestled between Brazil and Argentina, Uruguay travel offers travellers a range of experiences.
 Explore the busy urban centre of Montevideo and party in Punte de Este as well as enjoying the breathtaking beauty of Uruguay’s rural areas.
 In the gorgeous town of Colonia del Sacramento (a UNESCO World Heritage site), you will see cobbled streets and ruined forts.
 The pretty capital Montevideo has a fine harbour and impressive Art Deco buildings.